What are the most difficult grammar rules in Italian?

 What is the most difficult grammar rule for Italians?

 The rule concerning the congiuntivo (subjunctive) gets the prize as the most difficult grammar rule in Italian.

 We use the congiuntivo to talk about hopes, hypotheses, desires, fears, possibilities, and doubts.

 The congiuntivo is usually preceded by the word che.

-In the following examples, sentences A don’t need the congiuntivo, whereas sentences B do:
+In the following examples, sentence A doesn’t need the congiuntivo, whereas sentence B does:

 A: Tu sei felice.

 B: I want you to be happy.